Going Beyond 18mm, at Last!

 Nikon 14mm (f/2.8).
 With 667g, it’s not as light as my main lens, Nikon 18-35mm (385g), but much lighter and smaller than Nikon 14-24mm which weighs whopping 1kg.

 Lastly, among ultra wide “prime” lenses, I chose Nikon 14mm over much cheaper yet reputable Samyang 14mm.
 The deciding factor is that Nikon 14mm can take neutral density (ND) filters (via a small gel filter slot at the rear of the lens) while Samyang 14mm has no such option.
-ND filters are a big part of my twilight and dusk photography, and I simply couldn’t miss it for the world!
+ND filters are a big part of my blue hour photography, and I simply couldn’t miss it for the world!

 You’ll soon start to see my photos taken with Nikon 14mm on Gallery Page or on Tumblr . ;) Stay tuned!